symbolize-app/symbolize/rfc/guest-loading.md

   - Loaded pages, recent activity, unsaved changes, release mode, etc.
 - Skip waiting
 - Send message to windows to reload
-  - New windows will load a new version-specific shared worker
+  - Each window has its own dedicated worker
-  - Old shared worker will expire with no windows left
+  - Old dedicated worker will expire with no window
 - Prepare cache
   - Delayed, after upgrade finished, to be responsive to actual critical path
   - Remove all extras from cache